 The takeout boxes, though iconic, often leave hungry patrons digging for remnants at the bottom—or splattering contents as they dole out shared portions.
 No longer: Unhook the top clasp, then pull apart the side folds.
 Voilà, the accordionlike design collapses into a plate.

 There’s no questioning the core utility of a pizza box.
 But few may realize that the sturdy workhorse can do double duty.
 Rip off the lid, fold it into quarters and tear at the creases to produce four disposable plates.
-The bottom of the box can be folded in half to store leftovers.
+No table?
+No problem.
+Reverse fold the lid to prop up your pizza so the distance between your mouth and the box are that much shorter.
 Remember pizza boxes can be recycled with the grease and leftover globs of cheese!